PaulSolt/TestingTimeStarter/Testing Time Lesson.md

 ## 10. Too much redundant code (DRY: Don't Repeat Yourself)

-Copy from 2nd test
+Extract the repeated three lines of logic from the 2nd test.

+You'll leverage the `setUp()` method to clear the slate for each test, so that they can run independently.

+At the top of the Test class add these lines (Copy from 2nd test).

     var date: Date!
     var timeTraveler: TimeTraveler!
     var trial: TrialPeriod!

-`setUp` runs for every unit test, so that we always start with a fresh set of objects.
+The `setUp()` method runs for every unit test, so that we always start with a fresh set of objects.

     override func setUp() {
         super.setUp()